“A person’s a person, no matter how small.””

 Unfortunately bullying is still a major problem in schools and our society at large, and it can do long-term damage to its victims.
 Many children are afraid or ashamed to admit this is happening, so it is important to encourage your child to confide in you.
 It is heartbreaking and infuriating to learn that your child is being bullied.
 Parents as well as outside professionals (for example the therapist, law enforcement, child advocates, and attorneys) can intervene and insist that the bullying stop.
 All 50 states have anti-bullying laws, but sometimes schools can be unresponsive, so you may have to insist that they take your child’s situation seriously.
 If things do not improve, sometimes it is best to consider changing your child’s school.

-Abuse issues and trauma
+Abuse and neglect, trauma and post-traumatic stress

 As a psychologist, I am a mandated reporter and thus obligated to report any suspected abuse or neglect of a child.
 Our ethical and legal guidelines as well as those of child protective services require an immediate referral and do not allow us to investigate the validity of an allegation before reporting.

 Physical, sexual and emotional abuse as well as neglect are very damaging to children and often require extensive therapy to ameliorate symptoms and promote long-term healing.
-Often,these children have a disrupted family situation.
+Often, these children have a disrupted family situation.
 Hopefully, they are involved with child protection or the legal system and may have additional professionals helping them in those areas.
-When your child has had a traumatic experience, therapy can be very helpful in their recovery.

 There are many resources for family members also, such as books, support groups, and non-profit organizations.